iRNA-COSI/APAeval/execution_workflows/DaPars/README.md

 Parameters used to run the two steps of DaPars are specified in conf/modules.config file.
 Parameters relevant to the workflow itself are:
 - `run_identification` - set to true to obtain identification challenge output.
 Specifying any other value will throw an error.
+- `run_relative_usage_quantification` - set to true to obtain relative expression quantification challenge output.
+Specifying any other value will throw an error.
 - `run_differential` - set to true to obtain differential challenge output.
 Specifying any other value will throw an error.
 - `output_dir` - name of the folder that the final output files are going to be in, located under Dapars/results/dapars/
 - `output_file` - name of the output file for the current run ending with .bed if running identification and .tsv if running differential